geomatico/maplibre-cog-protocol/README.md

 Some other interesting usages:

-* Apply a color scales not listed in the standard ColorBrewer or CartoColors catalog.
+* Apply other color scales not listed in the builtin standard ColorBrewer or CartoColors catalog.
 * Use custom breakpoints or interpolations.
-* Paint other bands.
+* Display other bands.
 * Combine bands of a multispectral image to calculate indicators on the fly.